Low-temperature structural instabilities of the halide double perovskite Cs$_2$AgBiBr$_6$ investigated via x-ray diffraction and infrared phonons: Results and Discussion

 where $\epsilon_{\infty}$ accounts for high frequency absorption processes beyond the spectral range, and the $\omega_{oj}$ are the frequencies of the oscillator contributions with corresponding scattering rates $\gamma_{j}$ and oscillator strengths $f_{j}$.
-The resulting fits to the reflectance are given for select temperatures in FIG. \ref{fig:KK_example}.
-To keep the fit more physical in the low frequency region without measured data the model was forced to fit the "zero" frequency reflectivity which was obtained via capacitance-loss measurements (50 Hz $\approx 2 \times 10^{-9}$~\wav).
+The resulting fits to the reflectance are given for select temperatures in FIG. \ref{fig:KK_example}(a).
+To keep the fit more physical in the low frequency region without measured data the model was forced to fit the "zero" frequency reflectivity, shown as large solid circles in FIG. \ref{fig:KK_example}(a), obtained via capacitance-loss measurements (50 Hz $\approx 2 \times 10^{-9}$~\wav).
 The fit in the range of 0-50~\wav{} was then used as the low frequency extension for KK analysis.
 Choosing a suitable frequency range, the dielectric function was then extracted using KK analysis.
-The temperature dependence of the two strongest modes near 55~cm$^{-1}$ and 135~cm$^{-1}$ was further explored though dielectric fitting parameters of Eqn. \ref{eq:Lorentz} where the real and imaginary parts of the dielectric function were fit simultaneously.
+The real and imaginary parts of $\Tilde{\epsilon}$ are shown for select temperatures in FIG. \ref{fig:KK_example}(b) and (c) respectively.